 Grammar is one thing and style is another, however.
 “Prior” and “previous” all by themselves can be used as adjectives (“prior construction,” “previous regulations”) without raising any eyebrows.

-But many style guides frown on the use of “prior to” and “previous to” as adverb phrases meaning “before.”
+But many style guides frown on the adverbial use of “prior to” and “previous to” in the sense of “before.”
 Some critics have complained that “previous to” should be “previously to” when used as an adverb.

 “Prior to” is more common in ordinary usage than “previous to.”
 (Google: “prior to,” 391 million hits; “previous to,” 2.5 million.)
-But I don’t like either one.
+But we don’t particularly like either one.
 Using them for “before” is like using “subsequent to” for “after.”
-In my opinion, both are stuffy and unnecessarily wordy.
-I much prefer “before” if it works.
+We much prefer “before” if it works.

-Now I’ll sign off, prior to becoming cross-eyed.
+Now we’ll sign off, prior to becoming cross-eyed.

 Buy Pat’s books at a local store or Amazon.com.